Croydon Airport: Expansion

+The Aerodrome Hotel and the terminal building, including its grand booking hall, were built in a neo-classical architectural style.
+A time zone tower (now lost) in the booking hall had dials depicting the times in different parts of the world.
+Croydon Airport's Aerodrome Hotel is now part of Croydon Vision 2020 regeneration plan.

+Interwar period

-Croydon was where regular international passenger services began, initially using converted wartime bombers, and the Croydon–Le Bourget route soon became the busiest in the world.
+In modern aviation terms, Croydon was where regular international passenger services began.
+Initially using converted wartime bombers, the Croydon–Le Bourget route soon became the busiest in the world.
 Air traffic control was first developed here, as was the "Mayday" distress call.
 Amy Johnson took off from Croydon on 5 May 1930 for her record-breaking flight to Australia.
 In 1927, Charles Lindbergh arrived in Spirit of St. Louis, to be greeted by an enthusiastic crowd of over 100,000 people.
 Winston Churchill also took flying lessons.

+To oversee such a busy airport and passenger numbers, the Chief Immigration Officer at port of Port of Dover, P. L. Hartley, took over managing immigration department in 1936.
+Croydon Council employed a medical officer, Dr John Robert Draper, for all medical duties at the airport from 1 January 1931.
+He was answerable to Croydon's Medical Officer of Health.
+Following the Public Health (Aircraft) Regulations 1938, his role changed significantly.

-On the morning of 11 July 1936, Major Hugh Pollard, and Cecil Bebb left Croydon Airport for the Canary Islands in a de Havilland Dragon Rapide aircraft, where they picked up General Francisco Franco, taking him to Spanish Morocco and thereby helping to trigger the outbreak of the Spanish Civil War.
+On the morning of 11 July 1936, Major Hugh Pollard, and Cecil Bebb left Croydon Airport for the Canary Islands in a de Havilland Dragon Rapide aircraft, where they picked up Francisco Franco, taking him to Spanish Morocco and thereby helping to trigger the outbreak of the Spanish Civil War.

 Imperial Airways used the Handley Page HP42/HP45 four-engined biplanes from Croydon, and the Armstrong Whitworth Atalanta, which was the first monoplane airliner used by the airline, intended for use on the African routes.
 In March 1937 British Airways Ltd operated from Croydon, moving to Heston Aerodrome in May 1938.
 Imperial Airways, serving routes in the British Empire, and British Airways Ltd, serving European routes, were merged by the Chamberlain government in November 1938 to become British Overseas Airways Corporation (BOAC).
 Larger four-engined monoplanes, Armstrong Whitworth Ensign series (G-ADSR) came into service that year.

 The airport also hosted a much-publicised visit by Gertrud Scholtz-Klink, leader of the National Socialist Women's League (NS-Frauenschaft) and rumoured to be a spy; historians have speculated that she landed in Britain to cultivate German spies living here, in the run-up to WWII.